vulcanphp/filesystem/README.md

 // compress this image
 $image->compress(60); // it will compress 60%

-// compress and save to another filer
+// compress and save to another files
 $image->compress(60, __DIR__ . '/test-com.jpg');

 // resize this image